MicrosoftDocs/windows-dev-docs/hub/powertoys/video-conference-mute.md

 ![Audio and Video mute notification screenshot.](../images/pt-video-audio-mute-notification.png)

 To use this module, it must be selected as the _source_ in the apps that are using camera and/or microphone.
-Go to the settings and select Powertoys VCM.
+Go to the settings and select PowerToys VCM.

 ![Video Conference Mute selected as source in Skype.](../images/pt-vcm-source-in-app.png)

 ## Settings